scottongithub/control-repo/README.md

 # Overview
 A control repository based on Puppetlabs control-repo template.
 It sets up a basic web-app per the diagram below.
 The git branches will translate into environments as /etc/puppetlabs/code/environments/$gitbranch for each branch
+# Usage
+See bootstrapping folder

-# Features
+# Notes
+Logic and data are separated as much as practical, with data being stored in $environment/data/common.yaml and logic at $environment/manifests/site.pp
 - Can use github as an ssh keyserver for local admin accounts.
 Configurable as github_username in $environment/data/common.yaml

-# Notes
-Logic and data are separated as much as practical, with data being stored in $environment/data/common.yaml and logic at $environment/manifests/site.pp